 However, real estate agents have additional information like the past sale price not available on public websites.
 Utah is a non-disclosure state, meaning the only way to know the exact price a home sold for is by working directly with the agents that have access to that information.

 Agents tour hundreds, even thousands, of homes a year, which means they have a finger on the market's pulse.
 They know how to structure purchase offers to put the buyer in the best position to get their offer accepted.
 It's up to the buyer to take their agent's suggestions.
 Some buyers find this to be difficult.

 Access to homes online may have become easier, but once you find a home online, you still need to access the actual home to see if it's as nice as the professional photographer makes it appear on a computer screen.
 Many buyers believe they'll go directly to the listing agent.
 This may work occasionally, but the listing agent is often too busy with their clients to take time out of their busy schedule for a stranger requesting a showing.
 Many agents make it their policy NOT to show their listings.

-Call me, and I will provide you with past sales data to make an informed offer, schedule home tours, and rebate 50% of my commission back to you.
+Call me, and I will provide you with past sales data to make an informed offer, schedule home tours, and return 50% of my commission.

 No agents do not offer rebates to sellers.
 The seller pays the listing agent and buyer's agent commissions.
 A rebate to the seller would be their listing agent gifting the seller's money back to them after closing.

 Instead of offering a rebate to the seller, the listing agent can discount the listing agent commission the seller will be responsible for paying at closing.

 I offer commission rebates on single-family residences, condos, townhomes, investment properties, and vacant land.